 Healthcare Accountants in Miami

-Healthcare Accountants in Miami, Gustavo A. Viera CPA, stated that the Centers for Medicare and Medicaid Services announced on August 10, 2011 that it will begin sending revalidation requests by mail to nearly 1.5 million health professionals, more than half of whom are physicians.
-These notifications are already being sent and will continue until March 23, 2013.
+Healthcare Accountants in Miami, Accountants in Miami, stated that the Centers for Medicare and Medicaid Services announced on August 10, 2011, that it will begin sending revalidation requests by mail to nearly 1.5 million health professionals, more than half of whom are physicians.

-CMS has implemented new screening criteria for all Medicare applications in an effort to weed out individuals and institutions that shouldn’t have billing privileges, according to VieraCPA Healthcare Accountants in Miami.
-There is, however, a great concern expressed by many physician organizations that legitimate physicians and other Healthcare Agency professionals could mistakenly get caught up in this enrollment sweep, according to VieraCPA Home Healthcare Accountants.
+CMS has implemented new screening criteria for all Medicare applications in an effort to weed out individuals and institutions that shouldn’t have billing privileges, according to Accountants in Miami Healthcare Accountants in Miami.
+There is, however, a great concern expressed by many physician organizations that legitimate physicians and other Healthcare Agency professionals could mistakenly get caught up in this enrollment sweep, according to Accountants in Miami Home Healthcare Accountants.

-We aren’t joking about checking your mail, says VieraCPA Healthcare Accountants in Miami.
+We aren’t joking about checking your mail, says Accountants in Miami Healthcare Accountants in Miami.
 Once you receive the request, you will have sixty days to recertify your enrollment information.
-CMS is playing hardball: “Failure to submit the enrollment forms as requested may result in a deactivation of your Medicare billing privileges” according to according to VieraCPA Healthcare Accountants in Miami.
+CMS is playing hardball: “Failure to submit the enrollment forms as requested may result in a deactivation of your Medicare billing privileges” according to Accountants in Miami Healthcare Accountants in Miami.

 Note that this recertification is also required for clinics and group practices.
-And, as you might expect, Healthcare Accountants in Miami anticipate that the notifications for the physicians in a large group practice might arrive in a “piece meal” manner.
-Diligence is required on behalf of you and your staff to avoid having your Medicare billing privileges deactivated, says VieraCPA Healthcare Accountants in Miami.
+And, as you might expect, Healthcare Accountants in Miami anticipates that the notifications for the physicians in a large group practice might arrive in a “piecemeal” manner.
+Diligence is required on behalf of you and your staff to avoid having your Medicare billing privileges deactivated, says Accountants in Miami Healthcare Accountants in Miami.

 New Federal poster Requirements